p0ns/chauchera-new/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run chaucha-qt.exe.
+Unpack the files into a directory and run chauchera.exe.

-Chaucha Core is the original Chaucha client and it builds the backbone of the network.
+Chauchera is the original Chaucha client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Chaucha transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.